numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 by ufuncs.
 This is the mechanism that is always used for user defined datatypes.
-For most dtypes defined within NumPy itself, more specialized code is used to find define a function to do the actual cast
+For most dtypes defined within NumPy itself, more specialized code is used to find a function to do the actual cast
 (defined by the private ``PyArray_GetDTypeTransferFunction``).
-This mechanism replaces most of the above mechanism and provides much faster casts for for example when the inputs are not contiguous in memory.
+This mechanism replaces most of the above mechanism and provides much faster casts for example when the inputs are not contiguous in memory.
 However, it cannot be extended by user defined datatypes.

 Related to casting, we currently have a ``PyArray_EquivTypes`` function which